ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Zexin Li is a Ph.D. student at the University of California, Riverside (UCR).
-His academic advisor is Dr. {{< staticref "https://intra.ece.ucr.edu/~cong/" "newtab" >}}Cong Liu{{< /staticref >}}.
-His research interests include but are not limited to the inter-disciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.
+I am a Ph.D. student at the University of California, Riverside (UCR).
+I am fortunate to be advised by Dr. {{< staticref "https://intra.ece.ucr.edu/~cong/" "newtab" >}}Cong Liu{{< /staticref >}}.
+Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
+He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. {{< staticref "https://zhangyuqun.github.io/" "newtab">}}Yuqun Zhang{{< /staticref >}} in July 2020.

-Before joining UCR, he spent roughly one and a half years with Kwai's and Tencent's research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
-He received a bachelor's degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. {{< staticref "https://zhangyuqun.github.io/" "newtab">}}Yuqun Zhang{{< /staticref >}} in July 2020.
+My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.

-<strong>I am always open to any cooperation.
-If you are interested in working with me, please email me!</strong>
+<strong>Feel free to contact me if we share common research interests.</strong>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.